Team-Voltage-386/Software-Team/TyRapXVIII/README.md

 Subsystems - define the capabilities of each part of the robot and are subclasses of Subsystem.

 Commands - define the operation of the robot incorporating the capabilities defined in the subsystems.
 Commands are subclasses of Command or CommandGroup.
 Commands run when scheduled or in response to buttons being pressed or virtual buttons from the SmartDashboard.

+## Getting Started

+The primary entry point for learning how this robot functions is through the Robot class, which may be found in `src/org/usfirst/frc/team386/robot/Robot.java`.